GuilhermeGors/GuilhermeGors/README.md

 ### 🎯 What I Do & Impact

 I engineer **Generative AI platforms for highly-regulated environments**, ensuring data privacy, scalable orchestration, and independence from cloud LLM providers.
-The European market demands AI that respects GDPR — I build systems where **infrastructure sovereignty is the default**.
+The market demands AI that respects GDPR — I build systems where **infrastructure sovereignty is the default**.

 Instead of just prototyping, I approach AI Engineering with a results-driven mindset: